 What It Means When A Guy Calls You "Sexy," According To 6 Men, Because It's Not Exactly What You Think

-When I say David Beckham is the sexiest man to walk the planet, I'm talking strictly about how he looks physically.
-The ex-soccer player is undeniably attractive to me, thanks to his scruffy beard, gelled-up hair, and brooding eyes.
-I imagine my feelings toward him are sort of like what it means when a guy calls you "sexy" or "hot."
-They, like me, have their own reasons and qualifiers because both adjectives are entirely subjective.
-Someone's charming personality, sense of humor, or infectious laugh can 100 percent make them sexy or hot to someone else.
-It's not always about outward appearances.
+When I say David Beckham is the sexiest man to walk the planet, I mean I like how he looks physically, but I also love that he’s a family man.
+My feelings toward David Beckham are sort of like what it means when someone calls you "sexy" or "hot."
+Each person has their own reasons and qualifiers because both adjectives are entirely subjective.
+Someone's charming personality, sense of humor, or infectious laugh can 100% make them sexy or hot to someone else.
+According to sexologist and relationship expert Lisa Hochberger, “In my clinical experience, ‘sexy’ and ‘hot’ mean something different depending on who you ask.”

-Here, seven guys reveal what they really mean when they call you "sexy" or "hot."
-As hard as they tried to give specific answers, most of them fell back on vague descriptions or statements like, "I don't know."
-That's the thing about attraction: It's totally subjective.
-There's no reason to worry about fitting into one person's definition of what sexiness looks (or acts or sounds) like — because you're exactly perfect just the way you are.
+Here, seven people reveal what they mean when they call someone "sexy" and/or "hot."
+The thing about attraction is, as hard as you try to find one specific explanation for finding someone desirable, it’s absolutely still subjective.
+There's no reason to worry about fitting into one person's definition of what sexiness looks (or acts, or sounds) like.

 I won't ever use those words to describe someone I'm interested in because I kind of think it's derogatory.
 Like, why not just say she's attractive?
 What is 'hot'?